XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ## 6. Transaction: `CredentialAccept`

-This transaction transfers a credential from the `Issuer` to the `Account`.
-It is not a valid credential until it has been transferred.
+This transaction accepts a credential issued to the `Account`.
+The credential is not considered valid until it has been transferred/accepted.

 ### 6.1.
 Fields